jonstephens85/glomap_windows/README.md

 Use run_glowmap.py by passing this command:
 `python run_glowmap.py --image_path path\to\images`

+**note: if the image folder is named "images" or "input" you may have some issues with the script.
+This will be addressed in future updates**

 This will run colmap feature_extractor, colmap sequential_matcher, and glowmap mapper sequentially.
 The data will output in a structure and format immediately usable for the original 3DGS project.

 ### Modifiers